Tax essentials for starters

 An example of an income tax return for 2023

-Karim is a zzp’er.
-He has been registered at KVK as a sole proprietor since 2019.
-He is an interior decorator.
+Karim is a self-employed interior decorator.
+He has been registered at KVK as an eenmanszaak since 2020.
 Karim has spent more than 1,600 hours on his business.
 His hourly rate is €50, and he has made 900 billable hours.
 Billable hours are hours Karim can charge his clients for services rendered.
-This is an example of his profit calculation1 and the amount of income tax he will have to pay.
+This is an example of his profit calculation1 and the amount of income tax he had to pay over 2023.

 Employed person's tax credit